 The roots of Son of a Saint are personal for Sonny.
 His father, Bivian Lee Jr., a cornerback for the New Orleans Saints from 1971 to 1975, died in 1984 at the age of 36.
 He left behind his wife, young daughter and son.
 Mentors, sports and counseling gave Sonny the right perspective, so he didn’t go down a destructive path.

-And after working as Director of Operations for the New Orleans Zephyrs, Director of Programs for the New Orleans Jazz Institute and as Chief Aide to New Orleans Saints and Pelicans Owner Tom Benson, Sonny realized it was time to give back, and he started Son of a Saint.
+And after working as Director of Operations for the New Orleans Zephyrs, Director of the New Orleans Jazz Institute and as Chief Aide to New Orleans Saints and Pelicans Owner Tom Benson, Sonny realized it was time to give back, and he started Son of a Saint.

 Through the years Sonny has been recognized for his work, and among his awards are: Gambit Weekly, 40 Under 40 (2011) and New Orleanian of the Year (2016); Children’s Bureau of New Orleans, Children’s Hero Award (2017); Adore “A-List” Honoree (2019); University of New Orleans Homer Hitt Alumnus of the Year (2018); Links, Inc. Crescent City Chapter, Champion of Change (2013); and New Orleans Magazine’s People to Watch (2014), to name a few.